TomGiz/PropertyBasedTestingCsharp/README.md

 # Things that need explaining

-* **shrinking**: a process that  allows FsCheck to work backwards through the series of random inputs it generated to determine what the minimal reproduction steps are for producing a test failure.
+* **shrinking**: a process that  allows FsCheck to work backwards through the series of random inputs it generated to determine what the minimal reproduction steps are for producing a test failure, i.e. a minimal counter example.
 This will come in handy once we start testing more complicated models.

 # Things to show in slides
 * Romeu's tweet